Day 1: Covering the Basics

 - at least 1 or 2 health, P.E. or fitness courses

 - maybe a computer class, or something in the technologies

-- a bunch of electives (sometimes focusing on the same general area)
+- and a whole bunch of electives (sometimes focusing in the same general area)

-If you’re applying to colleges, you should really be taking those kinds of classes in high school, too.
+Which means, if you’re applying to college, you should probably be taking those kinds of classes in high school, too.

-Do you need to take them all?
-Do you need exactly the same ones?
-Can you complete more, less or different ones?
+Do you need to do all of them?
+Exactly the same ones?
+Can you take more, less or different classes?
 No, no and yes.
 And you can learn the material differently than other teens, too.